olivermclane/TOGAR/README.md

 3. Open up your preferred browser and navigate to **http://localhost:8080/**
 4. Enjoy the application!

+### Few Notes
+1. The current configuration has the java version set to 20 if you aren't running the latest java make sure you update your version in the build.gradle file.

 ## Application Breakdown

 ### Viewing images at directory view